spencerharris63/FlexNav/README.md

 }
 ```

-Note that because we are using hashes as the href value for our links we no longer need to prevent the default behavior of the links since hashes always refer to the current page.
+Note that because we are using hashes as the href value for our links we no longer need to prevent the default behavior of the links since hashes always refer to the current page. -->

 ## An Array of Objects

-This is an extemmely common format for data.
+This is an extemmely common format for data to be sent from a server for use in a page.

+It's also very dangerous to send HTML from a server for use in your page as it opens possibilities for hacking.
+Accordingly I've removed the HTML tags here.

 ```js
 const data = [